ARCHER2-HPC/archer2-docs/docs/user-guide/connecting.md

 under *Password* above.
 If you *do* see `Authenticated with partial success`, it means your password was accepted, and your SSH key will now be checked.

-You should next see something similiar to:

-    debug1: Next authentication method: publickey
-    debug1: Offering public key: RSA SHA256:<key_hash> <path_to_private_key>
-    debug3: send_pubkey_test
-    debug3: send packet: type 50
-    debug2: we sent a publickey packet, wait for reply
-    debug3: receive packet: type 60
-    debug1: Server accepts key: pkalg rsa-sha2-512 blen 2071
-    debug2: input_userauth_pk_ok: fp SHA256:<key_hash>
-    debug3: sign_and_send_pubkey: RSA SHA256:<key_hash>
-    Enter passphrase for key '<path_to_private_key>':
-    debug3: send packet: type 50
-    debug3: receive packet: type 52
-    debug1: Authentication succeeded (publickey).

-Most importantly, you can see which files ssh has checked for private keys, and you can see if any key is accepted.
-The line `Authenticated succeeded` indicates that the SSH key has been accepted.
-By default ssh will go through a list of standard private key files, as well as any you have specified with `-i` or a config file.
-This is fine, as long as one of the files mentioned is the one that matches the public key uploaded to SAFE.

-If your SSH key passphrase is incorrect, you will be asked to try again up to three times in total, before being disconnected with `Permission denied (publickey)`.
-If you enter your passphrase correctly, but still see this error message, please consider the advice under *SSH key* above.

 The equivalent information can be obtained in PuTTY by enabling all logging in settings.